 What is Summit and/or the Orbis Cascade Alliance?

-- The Orbis Cascade Alliance (commonly referred to as Summit) is a consortium of over 37 academic institutions in the Northwest; members include University of Oregon, Oregon State University, Reed College, University of Washington, and Whitman College just to name a few.
+- The Orbis Cascade Alliance (commonly referred to as Summit) is a consortium of over 37 academic institutions in the Northwest; members include the University of Oregon, Oregon State University, Reed College, University of Washington, and Whitman College just to name a few.
 Through automated borrowing, Willamette students, faculty and staff may borrow materials directly from member libraries.
-Currently this service is available primarily for books and government documents; some libraries allow short-term loans for audiovisual materials and bound journals.
-The loan period for books and government documents is six weeks and for audiovisual materials it is 6 days; there are no renewals available.
+Currently, this service is available primarily for books and government documents; some libraries allow short-term loans for audiovisual materials and bound journals.
+The loan period for books and government documents is six weeks and for audiovisual materials, it is 6 days; there are no renewals available.

 I am looking for this book and it appears to be checked out...can you tell me who has it?